UPDATED 6/4/20 - The most recent updates are indicated by a diamond in front of the question.

 Q: What if I cannot get a new Part C, pre-placement exam because my healthcare provider is not taking well care exams now?

-Current Wilderness First Aid (WFA) certification will continue to be required for all backcountry adventures.
-As a reminder, a current CPR/AED certification is a pre-requisite for a WFA course.
+Current Wilderness First Aid (WFA) certification will continue to be required for backcountry adventures including trek programs and high adventure base participation.
+As a reminder, a current CPR/AED certification is a prerequisite for a WFA course.

 Q: How can advancement be tracked remotely?